 Photography taught me to aim high, take chances, and trust in what I have to offer — and I bring that energy to every single session.

-....I'm also a cancer survivor...and finally able to say that nasty C word and update my "about" page for you all.
-This unexpected turn flipped my families entire world upside down 5 years ago.
-Diagnosed with a super rare skull based large brain tumor in mid 2020, (yep, when Covid was happening), I got super, super lucky, (it just wasn't my time to go!), with an amazing neurosurgeon at Duke Medical in NC and 2 months of proton radiation up in Seattle, I was back home by February of 2021.
-What happened next was truly unexpected as I thought I was behind the worst, but my story continues with experiencing 2 years of nausea first brought on by the radiation and then from high anxiety, depression and zero motivation, (which from what I hear is super common with survivors....but if you knew me, you'd understand that this could not be further away from who I am as a person).
-In addition to my health, I was facing the need to begin rebuilding my business after Covid disrupted the event industry and my health emergency took me from working on my business, (I've got about 100 weddings I need to publish on my website from the past 5 years).
-I'm not going to lie, it's been a long and very painful road but I am 100% here to say that I love life just as much now as I did before and feel grateful for this 2nd chance.
+....I'm also a brain cancer survivor.
+It's been 6 years since diagnosis and it still is weird to read those words.
+Diagnosed with a super rare skull based brain tumor in mid 2020, (yep, when Covid was happening), this unexpected turn truly flipped my families entire world upside down but the best part is that I got super, super lucky.... (it just wasn't my time to go!).
+With an amazing neurosurgeon at Duke Medical in NC and 2 months of proton radiation up in Seattle, I was back home by February of 2021.
+What happened next was truly unexpected as I thought I was behind the worst, but my story continues with experiencing 2 years of nausea first brought on by the radiation and then from high anxiety, depression, (which from what I hear is super common with survivors....but if you knew me, you'd understand that this could not be further away from who I am as a person).
+In addition to my health, I was facing the need to begin rebuilding my business after Covid disrupted the event industry.

 Yes, as your wedding photographer, I promise to listen to you and value what you have to say.
 Honestly, that's a deeply ingrained value that comes out in my personality.
 In my mind, after all, the only way for me to create photos you’ll love is to be open and honest with you.